 Stavanger (Hodne) was closed down was January 22nd, 1997.

 The Green slave of this chain was located on Shetland Island in close physical proximity to the Green slave of the North Scottish chain 6C with the Green carriers only 1.485 KHz apart.
 Can anyone comment as to why Decca did it this way because it's the only example in the entire network?

-Norwegian Decca chains can be viewed on the following map.
+More on the Norwegian Decca chains can be viewed here .

 LOCATION DESIGNATION FREQ COORDINATES Barra, Scotland Master 85.635 kHz 56º59'N, 07º25'W Kentra Moss, Scotland Red 114.180 kHz 56º45'N, 05º49'W Butt of Lewis, Scotland Green 128.453 kHz 58º30'N, 06º16'W Dungloe, Ireland Purple 71.363 kHz 54º53'N, 08º23'W

 The Hebridean chain first transmitted test signals in Dec 1976, and went on the air in 1977.
 It filled the last remaining gap in coverage around the UK by providing coverage for the North and North West coasts of Ireland, off the Hebrides and improved accuracy in the Minches.
 It was configured for dual chain operation

 Along with the Northumbrian chain, it used re-furbished thermionic valve equipment bought back from the